 Informed by Davis’s expertise in forestry and natural resource management, Winnakee leads regional land trusts in our active stewardship model to restore ecological assets on lands we own.
 These plans will address pressing conversation needs such as habitat loss for rare and threatened species; mitigation of invasive species, pests and pathogens; forest fragmentation; soil erosion, and water quality protections and improved climate change mitigation.

 Winnakee recognizes that forest lands are vital to NY’s ecological and economic well-being.
-The protection of local forests – and especially our working forests – is a new and distinguishing initiative for Winnakee, unique to the land trust world in New York State.
+The protection of local forests. and their restoration to their full ecological potential, distinuguishes Winnakee from most land trusts in New York State.
 With that in mind, Winnakee has broadened its mission to include forest management expertise and scientific and technical support to landowners who are committed to strengthening the health of New York forests and the wildlife inhabitants who occupy them.
-This initiative will improve the health and resiliency of the Hudson Valley’s forests and their conservation value.
+This initiative will improve the resiliency of the Hudson Valley’s forests and their conservation value.